 The purpose of the Educational Aide Exemption (EAE) Program is to encourage Educational Aides to complete full teacher certification.
-If awarded, applicants are exempt from the payment of tuition and certain mandatory fees at Texas public institutions of higher education.
-Applications should be completed and turned into the Financial Aid Office (Texas Administrative Code, 21.1080).
+If awarded, applicants are exempt from the payment of tuition and certain mandatory fees at Texas public institutions of higher education (Title 19 of the Texas Administrative Code (TAC), Chapter 21, Subchapter II).
+Applications should be completed and turned into the Financial Aid Office.